DarkShadow77/Monument/README.md

 # Monument
-A responsive website used to view images of different tourist spots(Monuments) all around the world.
+A responsive website created using AngularJs used to view images of different tourist spots(Monuments) all around the world.